7 Major Tectonic Plates: The World’s Largest Plate Tectonics

 It’s estimated that the Antarctica major plate moves about 1 cm per year.

-Australia, India and Antarctica were once connected as the supercontinent Gondwana.
+Australia, India, and Antarctica were once connected as the supercontinent Gondwana.
 As part of the supercontinental cycle, India drifted apart moving northwards.

-At the west side of South America, it experiences devastating earthquakes due to the convergent plate tectonic boundaries.
+On the west side of South America, it experiences devastating earthquakes due to the convergent plate tectonic boundaries.